Skip to main content

 Michigan Farm Bureau Family of Companies

-Don't let others decide for you: vote on or before Nov.
+Don't let others decide for you: Vote on or before Nov.
 5

 “Between early voting and no-reason absentee voting, every registered voter should be able to find a way to cast their ballot,” Kapp said.
 “From local officials to the next president, there’s a lot at stake for our communities.”
 Image credit: Getty Images